penelopearaujo/TangramChallenge/README.md

-# Tangram Challenge - WWDC Scolarship Application
+# Tangram Challenge - WWDC Scolarship Application [Accepted]

 This playground was created for WWDC 2019 Scolarship Application.